EightL/bst-hashtable-rec-iter/README.md

 This project implements several fundamental data structures and algorithms related to binary search trees and hash tables.
 The implementations are part of a school assignment where I had to complete the following components:

+Note: This school project focuses on the actual implementations, all other files were provided by the teachers.

 ## Project Components

 ### 1. Binary Search Tree - Recursive Implementation (`btree/rec/btree-rec.c`)